KhushbooNagar900/CodSoft900/README.md

 - Determined grade based on average marks (A, B, C, or D)
 - Displayed student report card with subject-wise marks, total marks, average, and grade
-- Implemented pass/fail status based on average marks (pass if ≥ 33, fail otherwise)
+- Implemented pass/fail status based on average marks (pass if ≥ 33, fail otherwise) This the task number 4 , that is number game